mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 | Type | Description
 | --- | ---
-| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | true if the specified object is equal to the current object; otherwise, false.
+| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | A boolean value that represents whether the specified object is equal to the current object.

 ### bool GetCreateInstanceSupported([ITypeDescriptorContext context](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.itypedescriptorcontext?view=net-8.0))

-Returns whether changing a value on this object requires a call to the CreateInstance method to create a new value.
+Returns whether changing a value on this object requires a call to the  method to create a new value.

 ```cs
 bool GetCreateInstanceSupported(ITypeDescriptorContext context)